 Moving forward, we will continue to utilize our apiary as an opportunity to reach and create communities that appreciate and support the ecology of bees.
 We are excited to bring in future generations of beekeepers and to pass on our love of bees.
 BC

 Reference

-1. Colopy, Michele.
+Colopy, Michele.
 Women In Beekeeping.
 Bee Culture -.
 20 Nov.
 2015.
 Web.
 04 Mar.
 2021.
+Kat and Deidra among the hives.